BTowersCoding/OverPitch/README.md

 # OverPitch

-This library is an implementation of state-of-the-art pitch-shifting algorithms.
+This library is an implementation of the STFT phase vocoder algorithm used to change pitch or duration of audio without affecting the other.

+This fork has been modified to run in a Windows environment.
+The `scsynth.exe` binary has been included and the code has been modified to connect to the external server and use the appropriate functions.

+The elephant in the room here is Overtone, and the SuperCollider engine, and the fuss of hooking it all up just for the audio file read/write operations.
+I believe it could be replaced with a few calls to Java SampledSound class, see e.g. Dragan Djuric's [Clojure Sound](https://github.com/uncomplicate/clojure-sound) wrapper library, [Dynne](https://github.com/candera/dynne)

 ## Requirements
 This project is written in Clojure, and the dependencies are listed in `project.clj`.
 The simplest way to use this project is to install [Leiningen](https://leiningen.org/) and run the command `lein deps`.
-**Note:** you may need to start a JACK server in order to properly start Overtone.

 ## Usage